-A photojournalist known for his oustanding photo project on L’Albergo Popolare, a shelter for the homeless in the San Frediano district of Florence, Jacopo Santini has covered the conclave and the election of Pope Francis and has had his photos published in Toscana Oggi and Le Journal de la Photographie.
+A photojournalist known for his outstanding photo project on L’Albergo Popolare, a shelter for the homeless in the San Frediano district of Florence, Jacopo Santini has covered the conclave and the election of Pope Francis and has had his photos published in Toscana Oggi and Le Journal de la Photographie.
 His photojournalism work spans Italy, Jordan, Syria, Lebanon, the United States, and Portugal.

 Jacopo Santini is SACI’s MFA in Photography Co-Director.
 Since 2004, he has taught Color Photography and Black & White Photography at SACI and now leads the MFA Graduate Seminars for the MFA in Photography program.